korziee/smart-irrigation/README.md

 Run `yarn deploy:server` to begin the deployment

+# Connecting to db

+The db is running in caprover, and port 5050 has been mapped to port 5432 internally, so to connect to it run:

+`pgcli 'postgresql://postgres:$pw@192.168.1.253:5050/postgres'`

 ## Notes

 You will need to first check in your changes to `main`